-Our day-to-day routines are full of opportunities to employ life hacks that — as Money Talks News founder Stacy Johnson points out in the video below — “make things just a little bit smoother.”
+Our day-to-day routines are full of opportunities to employ life hacks that make things just a little bit smoother.”

 Sure, a new way of unspooling foil or a pledge to use less laundry soap won’t bring about world peace.
 But it’ll make your life a little more pleasant, and may save you cash — and that’s worth something.

 Following are seven simple hacks that can save you money on the stuff you do every day.